SheelaQueen/AdminBot-TheZ/README.md

 **ZygnalBot – The Signal You’ve Been Waiting For.**
-> We aim to destroy paywalls and bring knowledge to everyone.
+> We aim to destroy paywalls, bring knowledge to everyone, and deliver precision—all powered by Germany.
->
-> Proudly developed in Germany.

 ---
 NOTE: ZygnalBot is for Self hosting!